Hainan black crested gibbon

 The Hainan black-crested gibbon (Nomascus hainanus), also called the Hainan gibbon, is a Critically Endangered species of gibbon found only on Hainan Island, in the South China Sea.
+Its habitat consists of broad-leaved forests and semi-deciduous monsoon forests.
+It feeds on ripe, sugar-rich fruit, such as figs and, at times, leaves, and insects.

+Taxonomy

 It was formerly considered a subspecies of the eastern black crested gibbon (N. nasutus) from Hòa Bình and Cao Bằng provinces of Vietnam and Jingxi County in Guangxi Zhuang Autonomous Region, China.
 Molecular data, together with morphology and call differences, suggest it is a separate species.
-Its habitat consists of broad-leaved forests and semi-deciduous monsoon forests.
-It feeds on ripe, sugar-rich fruit, such as figs and, at times, leaves, and insects.
+A 2025 phylogenetic study found the closest relative of the Hainan gibbon to be the imperial gibbon (N. imperialis), a now-extinct species which inhabited central China into historical times, and whose remains appear physically different from other members of Nomascus (to the extent it was previously placed in its own genus, Junzi).

 Current status

 Hainan black-crested gibbons are under grave threat of extinction.
 They are currently identified as critically endangered on the International Union for Conservation of Nature's Red List.
 Historically, they were widespread in China: Government records dating back to the 17th century state that their range used to cover half of China, although the records in question might represent multiple species, as some are from areas separated from each other by physical barriers such as large rivers that gibbons would have difficulty crossing.
+It is possible that some of these mainland records of N. hainanus may instead refer to its close extinct relative, N. imperialis.

 The gibbon population on Hainan Island has decreased precipitously over the last half century.
 While in the 1950s, more than 2,000 gibbons were found over the entirety of Hainan Island, a study in 2003 found 13 total gibbons split into two groups and two lone males, and in 2004 only 12–19 Hainan gibbons were found exclusively in the Hainan Bawangling National Nature Reserve.
 The most recent count found 22 Hainan gibbons split between two families, one of 11 and one of seven members, with four loners, all residing in Bawangling National Nature Reserve on Hainan Island.
 Habitat loss is the primary cause in the decline of the Hainan gibbon; poaching has also been a problem.
 Over 25% of the Hainan gibbon's habitat has been reduced due to illegal pulp paper plantation growers.
 Originally denizens of lowland forest, logging has driven them to less suitable habitat at higher altitudes.
 The species is currently vulnerable to being eliminated by a single major storm or epidemic.